 As commitments go, tattoos are a pretty big one.
-People tend to choose things that have a deep connection to their identity.
+People tend to choose things that have a deep connection to their identity or their cultural heritage.
 We asked six people what foreign language tattoos they have, and why they decided to get it.
 As you’ll see, people don’t always pick the languages you might expect.

 I decided to get “oy vey” on my forearm for many reasons, one being the fact that I say this Yiddish phrase quite frequently, and also due to my Ashkenazi Jewish heritage.
 My mom’s mother is probably where I got most of my Yiddish from, and I hold those few words and phrases from my culture very dear to me.
 Also, just as a fun fact, I got this tattoo about a week before the 2016 presidential election.
 Whoops. 😂